-In our 2020 IRP, we found that our preferred resource strategy was to: (1) renew our Bonneville Power Administration (BPA) contract with the same Slice/Block product as we have today, (2) continue to acquire all economic achievable conservation identified in our 2020 Conservation Potential Assessment, (3) allow our Columbia Basin Hydro (CBH) to roll off (i.e. not to renew) as they begin to expire in 2022; and (4) acquire 10MW of demand response by 2024.
+In our 2020 IRP, we found that our preferred resource strategy was to: (1) renew our Bonneville Power Administration (BPA) contract with the same Slice/Block product as we have today, (2) continue to acquire all economic achievable conservation identified in our 2020 Conservation Potential Assessment, (3) not renew our Columbia Basin Hydro (CBH) contracts as they begin to expire in 2022; and (4) acquire 10MW of demand response by 2024.
 While some of our assumptions and analyses have changed since 2020, we continue to identify a similar preferred strategy in this IRP.
 Table 1 provides a summary of key action items that we identified related to resource acquisition, resource retirement and further investigation into resources.